menaka123/aepcvtest/readme.md

 posting in the `/post/1` window instead of separate view `/post/1/edit`

 You can also do something with jQuery, but that will not be counted as full point.

+## Task 11: Statistics Dashboard

+_This task evaluates understanding of project and creative thinking_

+Create a new "dashboard" page with various statistics about posts and comments.
+The statistics can be picked freely from your own ideas on what else might be needed.

+## Task 12:

+_This task is a possibility to display any other skills and technology passions of the applicant_

+You are free to add any other functionality as a demo of your skills.

+This will be benefitial to differentiade yourself from others and can definetley score extra points.